-While filling in the registration of birth form you will name your newborn by providing the baby's first, middle and last name (surname).
+While filling in the registration of birth form you will name your newborn.
 It is very important that you fill out the form correctly.
 If you need help, ask the hospital staff for assistance.
-As a parent, you must also provide your full birth name (first, middle and last name) and the place where you were born.
+As a parent, you must also provide your full birth name and the place where you were born.

 The birth certificate is the official document that contains information from the birth registration.
 It can be obtained after the birth registration has been processed and registered by Vital Statistics in person, or ordered by mail or online.
 [See Related Resources]

 Public Health Nurses will visit or call all new mothers when they return home from the hospital.
 They are available to help parents with healthy child care practices.
 If a problem develops, a nurse will assist the family to find help.